sconiglio/PersonalPortfolio/README.md

 - _"Add a hero section welcome message for a product manager named Alice, using bullet points."_
 - _"Change the color scheme from black/white to blue/gray theme."_
 - _"Add a new testimonials section with 3 customer reviews."_
+- _"Optimize the skills section for a frontend developer with React, TypeScript, and UI/UX experience."_

 ---